-President's Choice Bank ("PC Bank") offers financial services to consumers under the President's Choice Financial brand, including the President's Choice Financial MasterCard.
+President's Choice Bank ("PC Bank") offers financial services to consumers under the President's Choice Financial brand, including the President's Choice Financial Mastercard.
 PC Bank also offers guaranteed investment certificates through the broker channel.

 In 2017, PC Bank entered into an agreement to end its business relationship with a major Canadian chartered bank, which resulted in the discontinuance of the personal banking services offered under the President's Choice Financial brand.
 The wind-down of operations was materially completed in May 2018.
-PC Bank continues to operate the President's Choice Financial MasterCard program and customers will continue to earn PC Optimum points.
-PC Bank remains committed to growth by bringing innovative payment products to its customers and will aim to continue to strengthen its credit card services and PC Optimum loyalty program.
+PC Bank continues to operate the President's Choice Financial Mastercard program through which customers continue to earn PC Optimum points.
+PC Bank remains committed to growth, by bringing innovative payment products to its customers and continuing to strengthen its credit card services and PC Optimum loyalty program.

-Through its insurance entities, the Company offers products such as auto and home insurance.
-The Company also offers wireless products and services through The Mobile Shop, as well as prepaid cell phones and gift cards, through its network of grocery stores located across the country.
+Through its insurance entities, PC Bank offers products such as auto and home insurance.
+PC Bank also offers wireless products and services through The Mobile Shop, as well as prepaid cell phones and gift cards, through the Company's network of grocery stores located across the country.